nanoframework/nanoframework.github.io/content/unit-test/index.md

 ## Detailed usage

 You will find the [detailed usage](using-test-platform.md), [how to run the tests](running-tests.md) and the [constraints/limitations](constraints-limitations.md) of the platform in the other documents.

+If you are interested into the architecture, please check out [this detailed page](../architecture/unit-test.md).